 Many people feel that excess weight or obesity is a person’s FAULT, the result of poor choices, and a lack of willpower.
-The truth is that our society and environment affect our weight and influences our choices in ways we’re not even aware of.
+The truth is that our society and environment affect our weight and influence our choices in ways we’re not even aware of.
 Think about it this way…

 There’s no debate that changes to the food environment over the past four decades are largely responsible for the current obesity epidemic.
 Specifically, five things have changed:

 - Food is manufactured to maximize the pleasure response in our brains.

 - Food is available everywhere.